artanzand/image_segmentation_NST/README.md

 This project is a second phase of my [Neural style Transfer project](https://github.com/artanzand/neural_style_transfer) where I apply semantic image segmentation on the content image to filter out the images of people from the stylized image.
 Please refer to Neural Style Transfer [post](https://artanzand.github.io//neural-style-transfer/) for more information on implementation of that project.
 <br>

 This project includes a Tensorflow implementation of the U-Net Architecture used for image segmentation which was originally introduced by Ronneberger et al. in a [paper](https://arxiv.org/abs/1505.04597) in 2015.
 For review of the framework and to understand how each individual piece works please refer to [my project post](https://artanzand.github.io//sematic-segmentation/).
-I have also included a [notebook file](https://github.com/artanzand/image_segmentation_NST/blob/main/src/U-Net_model.ipynb) which will walk you through the image loading, data wrangling, building of U-Net architecture and training the model.
+I have also included a [notebook file](https://github.com/artanzand/image_segmentation_NST/blob/main/src/U-Net_model.ipynb) which will walk you through the image loading, data wrangling, building of U-Net architecture and training of the model.
 <p align="center">
   <img src="https://github.com/artanzand/image_segmentation_NST/blob/main/examples/evolution.gif" />
 </p>